-, 2.
-The student demonstrates honesty, fairness, and respect for others.
-N 0 1 2 3.
-The student demonstrates an awareness of his/her own belief systems, values, needs and limitations and the effect of these on his/her work.
-N 0 1 2 4.
-The student demonstrates the ability to receive, integrate and utilize feedback from peers, teachers, and supervisors.
-N 0 1 2 5.
+2. The student demonstrates honesty, fairness, and respect for others. Ν 0 1 2 3.
+The student demonstrates an awareness of his/her own belief systems, values, limitations and the effect of these on his/her work. needs and N 0 1 2 4.
+The student demonstrates the ability to receive, integrate and utilize feedback teachers, and supervisors. from peers, N 0 1 2 5.
 The student exhibits appropriate levels of self-assurance, confidence, and trust in own ability.
 N 0 1 2 6.
-The student follows professionally recognized conflict resolution processes, seeking to informally address the issue first with the individual(s) with whom the conflict exists.
-N 0 1 2 7.
-The student maintains a positive attitude and flexible, solution-oriented stance in all educational and professional endeavors.
-Integrity 1.
+The student follows professionally recognized conflict resolution processes, se informally address the issue first with the individual(s) with whom the conflic 0 1 2 7.
+The student maintains a positive attitude and flexible, solution-oriented stance educational and professional endeavors. in all Integrity 1.
 The student refrains from making statements that are false, misleading or deceptive.
-N 0 1 2 2.
-The student considers the impact of her/his actions on the well being of the group (e.g., cohort, program, agency) as a whole, including but not limited to avoiding improper and potentially harmful dual relationships.
-N 0 1 2 3.
-The student respects the fundamental rights, dignity and worth of all people.
+N 0 1 2 The student considers the impact of her/his actions on the well being of th (e.g., cohort, program, agency) as a whole, including but not limited to ave improper and potentially harmful dual relationships.
+0 1 2 3.
+The student respects the fundamental rights, dignity and worth of all peop ple.
 N 0 1 2 4.
-The student respects and values cultural, individual, and role differences, including those due to age, gender, race, ethnicity, national origin, religion, sexual orientation, disability, language, and socioeconomic status.
-N 0 1 2 5.
-The student demonstrates respect, awareness and knowledge of social equity and inclusion, including contextual and systemic dynamics related to race and racial inequalities, class, nation of origin and language, spirituality and religion, sexual orientation, and physical abilities.
-N 0 1 2 6.
-The student considers the impact of her/his actions on the well being of others and the group (e.g., cohort, program, agency) as a whole.
-N 0 1 2 Social and Self-awareness 1 1 1.
-The student demonstrates awareness and knowledge of her/his intersecting identities (e.g., gender, race, class, sexual orientation) and the effects of these complex social locations within all contexts, including counseling & therapy.
-N 0 1 2 2.
-The student demonstrates awareness and knowledge of her/his own cultural heritage, life experience, affiliations, and worldviews, and how these influence definitions of normality-abnormality, individual and collective attitudes, values, and worldviews.
-N 0 1 2 3.
-The student demonstrates the ability to monitor attitudes, personal well-being, personal issues, and personal problems and to accept mentoring, supervision and remediation when they interfere with program standards.
-1 2 4.
-The student demonstrates an awareness and sensitivity to issues of power and privilege as they relate to intersecting identities and social roles.
-N 0 1 2 5.
+The student respects and values cultural, individual, and role differences, includue to age, gender, race, ethnicity, national origin, religion, sexual orientation, language, and socioeconomic status.
+0 1 2 5.
+The student demonstrates respect, awareness and knowledge of social equity a inclusion, including contextual and systemic dynamics related to race and raci inequalities, class, nation of origin and language, spirituality and religion, sexu orientation, and physical abilities. ial 0 1 2 6.
+The student considers the impact of her/his actions on the well being of others group (e.g., cohort, program, agency) as a whole. and the N 0 1 2 Social and Self-awareness I 1 1.
+The student demonstrates awareness and knowledge of her/his intersecting ide gender, race, class, sexual orientation) and the effects of these complex social within all contexts, including counseling & therapy.
+0 1 2 The student demonstrates awareness and knowledge of her/his own cultural he experience, affiliations, and worldviews, and how these influence definitions of normality-abnormality, individual and collective attitudes, values, and worldviews. of 0 1 2 The student demonstrates the ability to monitor attitudes, personal well-being, issues, and personal problems and to accept mentoring, supervision and remed when they interfere with program standards. personal N 0 1 2 4.
+The student demonstrates an awareness and sensitivity to issues of power and they relate to intersecting identities and social roles. privilege as N 0 1 2 5.
 The student maintains humility and uses privilege to promote social equity.
-N 0 1 2 • •
+N 0 1 2